bento-platform/bento/docs/installation.md

 Then update any config values as needed at `lib/beacon/config/beacon_config.json` and `lib/beacon/config/beacon_cohort.json`.

-If using the beacon network, copy the configuration file:
+If using the Beacon network, copy the configuration file:

 ```bash
 ./bentoctl.bash init-config beacon-network